mehakmalik99/employee-data-analysis/README.md

 ## Project Overview

 This project focuses on cleaning, exploring, and visualizing employee data using Python.
-The analysis includes handling missing values, identifying duplicates and unusual values, performing exploratory data analysis, and creating visualizations to understand employee-related patterns, The graphs appear when you run the notebook in VS Code.
+The analysis includes handling missing values, identifying duplicates and unusual values, performing exploratory data analysis, and creating visualizations to understand employee-related patterns.

 ## Tools & Technologies